dbosoft/SAPHub/README.md

 ### SAP Connector Module

 The SAP connector module will be used to establish the connection to the SAP system.
-The sample data used here is returned from our internal IDES system.
+For development we used our internal ERP EHP 8 IDES system, but it should work with almost any ERP or S/4 system.

 To setup the SAP Connector Module you have to provide the connection settings.
 If you cloned the project you should use [User Secrets](https://blog.elmah.io/asp-net-core-not-that-secret-user-secrets-explained/).
 But you can also use the [appsetings.json](https://github.com/dbosoft/SAPHub/blob/main/src/SAPHub.Server/appsettings.json) to set the connection settings.